slackapi/bolt-js/docs/_tutorials/getting_started.md

 ### Tokens and installing apps
 Slack apps use the industry standard [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that your app can use to call various API methods.

 There are two token types availalbe to a Slack app: user (`xoxp`) tokens and bot (`xoxb`) tokens.
 User tokens allow you to call API methods on behalf of users who are a part of your workspace.
-By default, your app receive an `xoxp` token associated with the person who installs the app.
+By default, your app receives an `xoxp` token associated with the person who installs the app.
 Bot tokens require adding a bot user to your app, which is granted a default set of permissions.

-[Tokens require one or more scopes](https://api.slack.com/docs/oauth-scopes), which define the actions the token can perform.
-Every API method has a corresponding scope that's required for an app to call the method.

-You can learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
-The type of token your app needs depends on the actions you want it to perform.
 For brevity, we're going to use bot tokens for this guide.

 To add a bot user, click **Bot Users** on the left sidebar and then **Add A Bot User**.
 Give it a display name and username, then click **Add Bot User**.

 Now that you have a bot user with permission to send messages to Slack, let's install the app to your workspace.

 Click **Install App** on the left sidebar and click the big **Install App to Workspace** button at the top of the page.
-If you've never installed this Slack app before, you'll see a screen that details what permissions this app is requesting.
-This is what determines the scopes that are applied to your app's OAuth token(s).
+You'll see a screen that details what permissions the app is requesting, which correlate to the scopes applied to your app's OAuth token(s).

 Once you authorize the installation, you'll land on the **OAuth & Permissions** page.